You're invited to the most lavish party on Broadway

 Photo Credit: Matthew Murphy & Evan Zimmerman

 All around the theater, there's a buzz of anticipation doused with a festive atmosphere.
 But the beauty is in the wide range of audience members.
-During one afternoon matinee, there was a mix of longtime theatergoing couples, excited to catch an entirely new show based on a story they already knew well, as well as several high school groups, not just seeing their required school reading come to life, but also experiencing live theater for the first time.
+During one afternoon matinee, there was a mix of longtime theatergoing couples, excited to catch a show based on a story they already knew well, as well as several high school groups, not just seeing their required school reading come to life, but also experiencing live theater for the first time.

 Gatsby is a Distinctly New York City Show

 As a lifelong Broadway fan, I’ve made some funny choices—like seeing Jersey Boys in London instead of in my home state where it originates.
-I originally wondered if I journeyed out to the Paper Mill Playhouse, in Millburn, New Jersey, last fall, to catch the very first pre-Broadway performance of The Great Gatsby might feel the same way.
+I originally wondered if I journeyed out to the Paper Mill Playhouse, in Millburn, New Jersey, to catch the very first pre-Broadway performance of The Great Gatsby might feel the same way.

-Even in the suburbs, I was immediately swept up in the magic of this new musical with a book by Kait Kerrigan, music by Jason Howland, lyrics by Nathan Tysen, produced by Chunsoo Shin, and directed by Marc Bruni.
+Even in the suburbs, I was immediately swept up in the beauty of this new musical with a book by Kait Kerrigan, music by Jason Howland, lyrics by Nathan Tysen, produced by Chunsoo Shin, and directed by Marc Bruni.
 But every element was elevated when I then saw it on Broadway.

 After all, sitting there in the theater on 53rd and Broadway, I was just six blocks south and two avenues over from one of the locations in the musical, The Plaza Hotel.
 As iconic today as it was then, there's an inherent excitement about actually being in the setting brought to life in front of you.